explorigin/starlight-haxe/README.md

 - consider mapping all event handlers to the root node and use event bubbling to have fewer DOM interactions.
 - constrain render calls to 60 fps
+- element-motion tracking algorithm to make moving an element more efficient.
 - split between DOM renderer and component
 - nestable components
 - implement web-worker components